arivat-obscur/STM32F446RE-bare-metal-drivers-/README.md

 While platforms like Arduino offer pre-built libraries for rapid prototyping, they introduce significant software overhead and abstraction that compromise execution speed and memory footprint.
 This project takes a foundational approach—implementing device drivers via direct address and bit manipulation in C.

-This repository demonstrates the core principles of embedded systems programming, showcasing how to initialize, configure, and control hardware peripherals at the lowest software level.

 ## Key Features & Technical Highlights

 - **Zero-Overhead Architecture:** No reliance on standard HALs, Arduino core, or external libraries, resulting in highly deterministic and optimized code execution.